21BCS9957/Operation-Sindoor/README.md

     -   In your Vercel project's settings, go to "Environment Variables".
     -   Create a new variable:
         -   **Name**: `VITE_API_BASE_URL`
-        -   **Value**: The URL of your deployed Rust backend (e.g., `https://your-backend-url.com`).
+        -   **Value**: The Public URL of your deployed Rust backend from Railway.
 4.  **Deploy**.

-Vercel will now correctly build and deploy only the frontend application from the `sindoor` subdirectory.
+Vercel will now correctly build and deploy only the frontend application from the `sindoor` subdirectory, and it will be able to communicate with your live backend.